Bursaries in Transport, Engineering and the Built Environment (Masakh'iSizwe Bursaries)

 7.How do I apply?

-Bursaries are advertised in all leading and community newspapers during September each year.
+Bursaries are advertised in all leading and community newspapers from May each year.
 The closing date for applications is 30 September every year.
 Applications can be faxed or delivered to:

 Masakh'iSizwe Bursary Programme